Update you browser

 In your video please tell us about yourself, specifically:

-• highlight a key project or projects in your folio you wish to draw our attention to and explain what you think is especially strong about it and the skills and outcomes which make this special.
+• Highlight a key project or projects in your folio you wish to draw our attention to and explain what you think is especially strong about it and the skills and outcomes that make this special.

 If you need a Student Visa to study at the RCA, you will also need to meet the Home Office’s minimum requirements for entry clearance.